Homomorphisms between braid groups: Setup and Overview

 After proving (our extension of) Castel's theorem we give the classification of homomorphisms $\B_4 \to \B_4$ at the end of Section~\ref{sec:castel2}.
 The proof follows the same outline as the one we use for Castel's theorem.

-\p{Extension of the base case} The proof of the extension of Castel's theorem to the case of $\B_n^2$ follows the same outline.
-Since $\alpha_1$ does not lie in $\B_n^2$ when $n$ is even and since $\sigma_1$ never lies in $\B_n^2$, we must also consider the elements $\alpha_2$ and $\sigma_1^2$.
-With these minor modifications, the proof of Castel's theorem applies almost verbatim.
-We remark that it is possible to derive Castel's theorem from the corresponding theorem for $\B_n^2$; the main reason we prove Castel's theorem first is that it is of more independent interest.
+\p{Part III: Proof of the main theorem} Sections~\ref{sec:castel2} through~\ref{sec:proof} comprise the proof of Theorem~\ref{thm:main}, starting from the base case.
+As above, we begin in Section~\ref{sec:castel2} by proving our extension of the base case, Theorem~\ref{thm:castel2}, which is a classification of homomorphisms $\B_n^2 \to \B_n$.
+The proof follows the same outline as the proof of Castel's theorem.
+We remark that it is possible to derive Castel's theorem from the corresponding theorem for $\B_n^2$; we prove Castel's theorem first because it is simpler and is of more independent interest.

+In Section~\ref{sec:cabling} we study 2-fold cabling maps.
+These are maps $\rho : \B_n \to \B_{2n}$ where $\rho(\B_n)$ preserves a collection of $n$ disjoint curves, each surrounding two marked points, and where the induced action of $\B_n$ on these curves is (conjugate to) the standard map $B_n \to S_n$.
+We prove in Proposition~\ref{prop:cabling} that every 2-fold cabling map is equivalent to one of the standard $k$-twist cabling maps.